Harshal131/jaffle_shop_analytics/README.md

 └── .gitignore
 ```

-This layered structure follows common dbt project organization, where staging handles cleanup, intermediate handles transformation steps, and marts expose business-facing models.[4][5][6]
+This layered structure follows common dbt organization: staging cleans and standardizes data, intermediate models handle transformation logic, and marts expose business-facing outputs.

 ## Dataset

-This project uses the Jaffle Shop sample dataset, which is commonly used to learn dbt and includes seed-style CSV data for entities such as customers and orders.[2][7][8]
+This project uses the Jaffle Shop sample dataset, which is commonly used to learn dbt and includes seed-style CSV data for entities such as customers and orders.

-Current local seed files:
+Current seed files:
 - `raw_customers.csv`
 - `raw_orders.csv`

-## Models built
+## Models

 ### Staging

-- `stg_customers`: renames raw customer fields into clearer analytics-friendly names.[9][10]
+- `stg_customers`: renames raw customer fields into cleaner analytics-friendly names.
-- `stg_orders`: renames raw order fields and standardizes keys for downstream joins.[9][10]
+- `stg_orders`: renames raw order fields and standardizes keys for downstream joins.

 ### Mart

-- `customers_orders`: combines customers and orders into a business-facing mart for simple customer-order analysis.[6][11]
+- `customers_orders`: combines customers and orders into a business-facing mart for customer-order analysis.

+## Snapshot

+A dbt snapshot is used to track changes in the orders data over time.
+This allows the project to preserve history instead of only storing the latest value.

-## Tests implemented
+## Tests

 This project includes both generic and singular dbt tests.

 Generic tests currently cover:
-- `not_null` on customer and order identifiers.[12][13]
+- `not_null` on customer and order identifiers.
-- `unique` on `stg_orders.order_id`.[12][13]
+- `unique` on `stg_orders.order_id`.
-- `relationships` between `customers_orders.customer_id` and `stg_customers.customer_id`.[12][14]
+- `relationships` between `customers_orders.customer_id` and `stg_customers.customer_id`.

-A singular test is also used for a simple data quality sanity check, which follows dbt’s pattern that a singular test should return only failing rows.[13][15]
+A singular test is also used for a simple data quality sanity check.
+Singular tests should return only failing rows.

 ## Sources and documentation

 The project documents raw input data using `sources:` definitions and adds model and column descriptions in YAML files.
-This makes lineage clearer and helps future collaborators understand where data comes from and what each field means.[16][17]
+This makes lineage clearer and helps future contributors understand where data comes from and what each field means.

 ## How to run locally